 Referee: Attempt to set the pace of the game by having a consistent ready-for-play; in routine situations this should be possible with no more than 10 seconds between the end of one play and the ready-for-play for the next one.
 When dealing with conventional huddles, stand 5-7 yards off the LOS and near the huddle to blow the ready-for-play; when dealing with spread offenses or no-huddle, stand as deep as desired for the actual start of the play before blowing the ball ready-for-play.
-Line up on the Quarterback's passing arm side to the extent that this can be determined.
-Failing the rare lack of knowledge of the QB's passing arm, he will line up toward the center of the field.
+Unlike 6-man mechanics, the Referee will line up toward the center of the field; in the case where the ball is marked near the center of the field, the Referee may elect to line up on the passing arm side of the quarterback for that play, only.
 In general he should be 11-13 yards behind the LOS.
 He keys the offensive tackle's block to the opposite side of the snapper; therefore, he must alter his pre-snap position so that he has a clear view to that tackle at the snap.
 The Referee should have a clear line of sight to the ball pre-snap and either he or the Umpire must have sight to the ball at all times once the ball has been blown ready-for-play.
 The Referee and Umpire will share the count of the offensive team prior to every snap and will NOT allow the ball to become alive if the offense has more than 11 players on the field with the snap's being imminent.
 The Referee has responsibility for the runner until the runner has crossed the LOS and has responsibility for the passer until the passer decides that he is once again ready to actively participate in the play with no further protection as a passer.
 On running plays outside the tackles, the Referee trails the play following action around the runner; on running plays that break up the middle (inside the tackles), he trails the entire play operating in a "clean-up" mode.
 In the case of an interception or fumble recovery, the Referee should be able in most cases to remain farther downfield than the runner and be able to beat him to the goal line, if necessary, to cover the touchdown or any forward progress short of the touchdown that is past the coverage of the wing officials.